-The approach to be taken should be set out in guidance.
-To introduce a statutory code of practice could be seen as too centralist and against the self determination principles of localism.
-However, guidance is required to support a consistent and transparent approach to the selection of external public auditors as well as providing meaningful information to support public bodies that have relied on the Audit Commission to commission such services on their behalf.
+The approach to be taken should be set out in a statutory code of practice.
+This will support a consistent and transparent approach to the selection of external public auditors as well as providing meaningful information to support public bodies that have relied on the Audit Commission to commission such services on their behalf.